 Leadership & Service

-I am President of the International Foundation for Autonomous Agents and Multiagent Systems (IFAAMAS), Vice President of the Computing Research and Education Association of Australasia (CORE), an Associate Editor for the Journal of Autonomous Agents and Multi-Agent Systems, and was Editor-in-Chief for the International Journal of Agent-Oriented Software Engineering.
+I am President of the International Foundation for Autonomous Agents and Multiagent Systems (IFAAMAS), Vice President of the Computing Research and Education Association of Australasia (CORE), co-Editor-in-Chief of the Journal of Autonomous Agents and Multi-Agent Systems, and was Editor-in-Chief for the International Journal of Agent-Oriented Software Engineering.
 I am also on the steering committee for the EMAS workshop series, and am on various (senior) programme committees.
 I was on the 2018 PBRF MIST panel.